 We recommend securing your domain name (URL) for your DBA as soon as possible.
 By reserving your domain name, you ensure it won't be acquired by another business owner.

-Step 3) Register Your DBA in Your State
+Step 3) Register Your DBA with the State

 You will need to file your DBA with the state or with the county/city clerk's office depending on your location and business structure,

 Several states require you to register a DBA with more than one level of government.
 For example, a sole proprietorship may have to file at the state and county level in one state, while another state may require that same sole proprietorship to file with just the county.

 A DBA is any name a business operates under that isn't its legal name.
 In many states, you can operate under a different name as long as you officially register it with the proper city, county, or state agency.

 DBAs are used by sole proprietorships, partnerships, LLCs, and corporations for branding purposes.
 There are two main reasons why you would need a DBA: